Skip to Main Content

 Eligibility

-• Previous winners are ineligible for reapplication for one academic year.
+• Previous awardees are ineligible for reapplication for one academic year.

 Submissions

-• Submissions may take many forms but most will fall into two categories: academic/research projects and creative/non-traditional work.
+• Format: Submissions may take many forms but most may fall into two non-mutually exclusive categories: academic/research papers and creative work.

 Evaluation Criteria